Our Method

 Actors transform into something different, so that the audience can see themselves mirrored in them.
 They can see what they’re hiding inside, regardless of how aware they are of this process.
 But how does this happen exactly?

-The power of the Actor resides in his ability — not to lie or pretend — but indeed, to be Truthful.
+The power of the Actor resides in their ability — not to lie or pretend — but indeed, to be Truthful.
 To offer what they have inside, their deepest secrets and fears, their dreams, vulnerability and their infant-hood; the parts of them that were bullied at school, the way they felt ‘different’ from the rest of the gang, the issues they might have encountered within their family circle: and they offer this Truth, their Unfulfilled Need, their ‘Personal Shit’ (if you know, you know) to the audience, on a silver plate.

 And yes, that Truth is offered in order to be metaphorically eaten by the audience.
 So that they can learn, change, grow.